Dr Ffion Reynolds

 My other major interest is in community archaeology and public engagement, and I am currently working to inspire creative engagement with the historic and archaeological landscapes of Wales as part of my role as Heritage & Arts Manager at Cadw, the historic environment service for the Welsh Government.

+I am currently involved with the Guerilla Archaeology public engagement project.
 An archaeology, science, art and anthropology collective, dedicated to bringing the past alive.

 A school outreach programme, using archaeology, sound, drama and art to inspire creative responses to the Neolithic period in Wales.